emugel/caps2esc/README.md

 # CAPS2ESC <sub>a linux port</sub>

+IN THIS FORK CAPSLOCK SWAPS PLACES WITH LEFT_CTRL KEY, NOT WITH ESC LIKE IN THE ORIGINAL.

 _Transforming the most useless key **ever** in the most useful one._
 <sub>_For vi/Vim/NeoVim addicts at last_.</sub>